 The user has a number of options for the bar charts.
+By pressing the button in the toolbar, a dialog box including the section of "Options for bar charts" opens.
 The number of plots refers to the number of columns in the underlying tables, each column will receive an own plot with a matching value axis.
 The bar blocks refer to the rows, each bar block may comprise several bars taken from the column groups (typically scenarios).
 As seen above, it is also possible to generate stacked bars from the column groups, or to generate cylinders instead of cubes.